-To begin, we live on a beautiful lake that has pristine water.
+To begin with, we live on a beautiful lake that has pristine water.
 And that’s an obvious benefit when living off the grid.
-We pump water from the lake with a well-insulated lake pump (heated with glycol in winter) to our holding tank set up.
+We pump water from the lake year-round with a well-insulated lake pump.

-The freshwater is obviously used for various needs throughout the house, such as washing, bathing, etc. The heart of the internal water system is our SHURflo 2088-313-145BX which is a 12 volt DC diaphragm pump.
-It has pleasantly given us plenty of pressure throughout the house whether operating a shower, tub, dishwasher, toilets or washing machine.
+The heart of the internal water system is our SHURflo 2088-313-145BX which is a 12 volt DC diaphragm pump.
+It gives us plenty of pressure throughout the house whether operating a shower, tub, dishwasher, the toilets or our off grid washing machine.
 It pumps directly from our 1100 gallon holding tank and pressurizes the whole house.

 From freshwater, we move to the discharge streams, those being both grey and black water.